ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

-However, relationships between Graphs X1 and X2 tells us that these two unique embeddings are inverse of each of other!!
-If are interested in the reasoning, check the box below.
+However, all the commuting shapes of pass 1 and pass 2 tell us that these two maps between the `pushout` and `graph X` are inverse of each other -- isormorphisms (If are interested in the reasoning, check the box below. )!
+In other words, THE `pushout` AND `graph X` ARE ONE AND THE SAME!!
+All the candidates which made through Pass 2 are isomorphic!
+We have found our pushout!!

-:::{admonition} Why are the unique embeddings inverses of each other?
+:::{admonition} Why the two unique maps are isomorphisms?
 :class: dropdown

 ````{div} wrapper